valkey-io/valkey-doc/docs/management/scaling.md

 other master nodes.

-After the final confirmation you'll see a message for every slot that redis-cli is going to move from a node to another, and a dot will be printed for every actual key moved from one side to the other.
+After the final confirmation you'll see a message for every slot that valkey-cli is going to move from a node to another, and a dot will be printed for every actual key moved from one side to the other.

 While the resharding is in progress you should be able to see your